cloudblog004/fantasticfoodies/content/en/posts/2029-steps-to-make-super-quick-homemade-maklouebah-upsidedown-veggie-rice-chicken-pot.md

 1. Take  canola oil for frying vegetables

 Makloubeh (which translates literally into upside Today I am sharing my favorite version, cauliflower chicken makloubeh but you can use.
 Makloubeh, a Middle Eastern upside down rice dish with spiced rice cooked in meat broth, meat pieces, eggplant and cauliflower.
 It has many spellings that basically mean the same thing.
-Makloubeh literally translates to &#34;upside down&#34;.
+Makloubeh literally translates to *upside down*.

 <!--inarticleads2-->